 I will growl at a motherfucker

 I reminisce about the days when I was afforded such luxuries as social inhibitions or a general sense that the people near me aren’t fucking off when they know I’m not looking.
 I see the dead glow of illicit phones at the corner of my eyes always.
 The phones haunt me.
-For 16 weeks I beleaguered by the clandestine phones of youths that could not put them down for even 50 consecutive minutes.
+For 16 weeks I was beleaguered by the clandestine phones of youths that could not put them down for even 50 consecutive minutes.
 In the beginning, I was firm but gave allowances–sure, you can take a picture of the board so you don’t have to copy down everything I just wrote.
 Then I realized that if I could write something on the board while talking, then they could scrawl some analog notes on some paper and forget about it in their notebook like I did when I was their age.
 So away the phones went for notes, but the phones did not disappear.
-Like herpes or someone who only knows you at a party, the phones just wouldn’t go away.
+Like herpes or someone who knows you and only you at a party, the phones just wouldn’t go away.
 I was hounded by their clandestine glow.
 I became stern–put that away or leave my class.
 I’d scowl and inflict my bitterness upon them, but scowls–no matter how objectively masterful they were–proved ineffectual.
 I gave up, and that worked for some time.
 I treated phones like college campuses treat recreational weed: tolerated if I didn’t see it.
 But then some motherfucker was texting while I was talking to them.
 Some motherfucker-paying-to-be-here youth was texting while I was asking a question, and that kind of thing really gets my goat.
 From that day on, when I saw a phone the student would not get a warning that even resembled articulacy.
-Channeling all the primordial frustration of a cave man who stubbed his toe on the cave he was named after, I growled at those glowing effigies of poor discipline, and that shit worked.
+Channeling all the primordial frustration of my club-wielding ancestors, I growled at those glowing effigies of poor discipline, and that shit worked.

 I’m still not a people person, but some are ok